aws-samples/cdk-eks-blueprints-patterns/README.md

 make compile
 ```

-The `compile` command is optimized to build only modified files and is very fast.
+The `compile` command is optimized to build only modified files and is fast.

 **NOTE:** Run `make compile` after EACH modification, or alternatively run `npm watch` to watch changes.